 CBD Won’t Get You High — Here’s Why

 So, it turns out that there’s another reason why CBD won’t get you high.
-It’s actually an effect of CBD, which is the reason people are asking the question in the first place.
+It’s actually one of the cbd effects, which is the reason people are asking the question in the first place.
 There’s a chemical in marijuana called THC (or Tetrahydrocannabinol) that’s responsible for getting high.
 When you smoke or vape marijuana, THC enters your brain and binds to certain receptors there.
-When you consume CBD, however, there’s no THC present, so CBD can’t bind to those same receptors.
+When you consume CBD (be it edibles such as medibles or baked goodies), there’s no THC present, so CBD can’t bind to those same receptors.
 The result is that CBD has no psychoactive effect.